niksu/dosarray/doc/USAGE.md

 ```

 ## Load graphing
 Load data is gathered automatically during experiments, for offline analysis and graphing.
 These logs can be accessed within the results dorectory.
 To generate graphs using the various load measurements, we must first generate the graph data and then use this data to generate the graphs.

-To generate graphing data, the following script is invoked with parameters for logfile directory, load measurement duration, load type, chart type and list of machines.
+To generate graphing data, the following script is invoked with parameters for logfile directory, load measurement duration, load type, chart type and list of machines (host names).
 ```
 python generate_load_chart.py -p testdata/1 testdata/2 -i 5 -t load -o column -m dedos01 dedos02 dedos03 dedos04 dedos05 dedos06 dedos07 dedos08
 ```

-The generated data files are input to the graphing script along with the measurement type (load, net, mem) followed by a colon seperated list of machines.
+The generated data files are input to the graphing script along with the measurement type (load, net, mem) followed by a colon seperated list of machines (host names).
 ```
 ./dosarray_graphing_load.sh -i load_5s.data -o load_5s.pdf -t load -m dedos01:dedos02:dedos03:dedos04:dedos05:dedos06:dedos07:dedos08
 ```